colorlessean/Operating_System/README.md

 All of the projects are meant to be run in QEMU
-Each project should be compiled using the command style: nasm boot sect.asm -f bin -o boot sect.bin Then run in QEMU by simply calling: qemu sect.bin
+Each project should be compiled using the command style: nasm boot sect.asm -f bin -o boot sect.bin Then run in QEMU by simply calling: qemu-system-x86_64 sect.bin